 A Roth 401(k) is a retirement account you get through work that lets you save after-tax money.
 Like a Roth IRA, your money grows without taxes, and you won’t pay taxes when you take it out in retirement if you follow the rules.

-One benefit here is the higher contribution limit compared to a Roth IRA.
-Your employer might also match part of what you put in, which adds even more value over time.
-Just keep in mind that employer matches usually go into a separate pre-tax account, so that part will be taxed later.
+One benefit is the higher contribution limit compared to a Roth IRA.
+Your employer might also match part of your contributions, which adds even more value over time.

-Let’s say your company offers both a traditional 401(k) and a Roth option.
 If you think your tax rate will be higher when you retire, you might pick the Roth 401(k) and pay taxes now instead of later.
-It gives you a way to build future income that won’t raise your tax bill down the road.

 Compared to a Roth IRA, there are fewer income limits, and you can contribute more each year.
 But unlike the IRA, you usually have fewer investment choices, depending on what your plan offers.
-Still, for many people, the Roth 401(k) is an easy way to grow tax-free income while also taking advantage of employer contributions.

 529 College Savings Plans

 A 529 plan helps you save money for school costs.
-You can use it for things like tuition, books, and other expenses, and you don’t have to pay taxes on the money you take out if you use it for education.
+You can use it for tuition, books, and other expenses, and you don’t have to pay taxes on the money you take out if you use it for education.

-If you’re putting money aside for a child’s future or thinking about going back to school, this kind of plan can help.
+If you’re putting money aside for a child’s future or thinking about going back to school, this plan can help.
 You can choose how to invest the money, and the options usually depend on how soon you’ll use it.

 Health Savings Accounts (HSAs)

-A Health Savings Account, or HSA, lets you save money for medical expenses and offers strong tax benefits.
 You don’t pay taxes when you put money in, it grows without taxes, and you don’t pay taxes when you use it for qualified medical costs.

 To open an HSA, you must enroll in a high-deductible health plan.
 Not all health plans qualify, so it’s important to double-check what your insurance offers.

-If you’re trying to plan ahead for health costs or want another way to save money, this can help.
-Some people also use it as a backup retirement account since you can invest the balance and let it grow over time.
 Once you turn 65, you can take the money out for anything, but you’ll pay regular taxes if it’s not used for care.

 The more you contribute and leave in the account, the more it can grow.
 For many, it’s a simple way to save for both short-term medical bills and long-term care down the road.